ErikVerheul/OneBacklog/README.md

 - I can map my portfolio in one tool
 - My area product owner (APO) manages the cross product requirement area backlog so that multiple teams get aligned to deliver the highest value first
 - Dependencies within products are made visible so that the team and myself can act upon it
-- IN PROGRESS (hight priority now because of the Corona virus): Scrum teams can use the tool to do their refinements and run their sprints
+- Scrum teams can use the tool to do their refinements and run their sprints
 - Only PO's are authorized to change priorities
 - The tool runs in a browser and is accessible only by authorized users
 - Full security is in place
 - The tool must be intuitive and self explaining, advanced features should not decrease usability for basic usage

+And, now that most teams have to work from home due to the Corona virus:
+- The tool offers immediate replication of changes made to the tree product backlog item structure and the planning board.

 <p>Larger organizations have multiple PO's and several requirement Areas PO's (APOs).
 The APOs and the PO together form a team, the Product Owner Team.
 This team makes product-wide prioritization decisions, but the PO always has the final decision.
 Also, scope and schedule decisions stay with the PO, he decides when to release what.
 See https://less.works/less/less-huge/area-product-owner</p>